-ower Paxton Township, PA – another PA state trooper injured due to accident
+Lower Paxton Township, PA – another PA state trooper injured due to truck collision

 A day after Thanksgiving, we are reminded of the significant dangers PA state troopers face every day, especially from highway and interstate traffic.
 It was just a few weeks ago that we learned about the tragic, fatal trucking accident that Trooper Coble was involved in.